melonmochi/python-challenge/README.md

     SQLALCHEMY_DATABASE_URI = 'YOUR_PLACES_DB URL'
 ```

-We used [PostgreSQL](https://www.postgresql.org/) in our dev environment, theoretically it can be any relational db.
+We used [PostgreSQL](https://www.postgresql.org/) in our dev environment, theoretically it could be any relational db.

 ### ⚓ Places Server